YoonaKim95/SDFscheduler/README.md

-Design a scheduling algorithm, please refer to the attached zip file.
-The zip file includes
+#Mapping and Scheduling Challenge

-(1) input topology xml file.
-It contains the execution time information of nodes and the throughput constraint.
+Input: an SDF graph with the execution time information of actors and a given target architecture

-(2) The scheduling objective is to minimize the resources (number of processors and buffers) while satisfying the throughput constraint.

-(3) XXX_schedule.xml is the scheduling output result.
-You may generate another form of output if it shows the scheduline information fully.

-There are two zip files.
-The first one contains two acyclic SDF graph, and the second one contains one cyclic SDF graph (complex one).

-Since the scheduling result is obtained from a meta-heuristic algorithm, your heuristic may give worse results that the provided one.
-That is O.K.
-Competition will be made among the teams that are involved in the competition.
+Output: a parallel schedule of the SDF graph
+Objective:
+- Minimize the resource requirement under a given throughput constraint: number of processing elements first, buffer size next.

+#How to run
+The main function is
+	Mapping_Schedule_Challenge(inputfile, outputfolder)

+There are two parameter:
+- inputfile: the input SDF graph
+- outputfolder: which folder the output schedule should be saved. if empty. it will be save in the main folder.

+Example:
+Mapping_Schedule_Challenge('Example_ETL\toy1.xml')
+Mapping_Schedule_Challenge('Example_ETL\toy1.xml', 'output')